stojanovic/rust-guessing-game/README.md

 # Guessing game
-Just a simple Rust tutorial app
+Just a simple Rust app from a tutorial

 ------------